-The more I thought about those jokes, however, I came to realize there is truth to what they were saying.
+The more I thought about it, however, I came to realize there is truth to what they were saying.
 When it comes to individuals’ interactions with your brand, every experience they have is important.
 From the color of a box to how your company is referred to in the news, everything is marketing.
-Allow me to elaborate.

 Each and every touchpoint is part of your brand

 When people, business owners or otherwise, think about “brand,” their minds immediately shift to logos, colors, and value propositions.
 These are all important pieces of the brand puzzle, but they also play into the much larger picture that is brand experience.

 Consumers interact with your brand far beyond the recollection of a logo or colors.
 As such, the formulation of a brand needs to account for each touchpoint your target market will experience.
 In order to ensure a positive brand sentiment, you have to show up in a consistent manner across your website, advertisements, packaging, PR, and more.

 For example, when someone sees your company van driving down the road with a bold and unique vehicle wrap, that experience is logged in their memory of your overall brand.
 If you simply buy a van and slap an 8” x 10” logo on the side, that experience will be far less memorable.

 This subconscious logging of experiences extends to the colors you select for packaging, the press releases you share, the usability of your website, and interactions with your customer service.

 Every touchpoint is incredibly valuable in building your brand.

 Brand experience is not always under your control